Iltis-class gunboat: General characteristics

 The ships of the Iltis class varied slightly in dimensions.
 The first four ships were 65.2 m long overall and had a beam of 9.1 m, while Panther and Eber were 66.9 m long overall; their beam increased slightly to 9.7 m.
 The ships had a draft of 3.54 to 3.59 m forward.
 Iltis and Jaguar displaced 894 t as designed and 1048 t at full load.
 Tiger and Luchs had the same design displacement, but full load increased to 1108 t.
 The final pair of ships, Panther and Eber, increased design displacement to 977 t and full load to 1193 t.

-Their hull consisted of transverse steel frames, over which the composite steel and timber hull planking was laid.
+Their hulls consisted of transverse steel frames, over which the composite steel and timber hull planking was laid.
 They were sheathed in Muntz metal to protect them from marine biofouling on extended voyages abroad.
 The first three ships' hulls were divided into eleven watertight compartments, while the rest of the class only had ten.
 They all had a double bottom under the propulsion machinery spaces.
 The first two ships had a raised forecastle deck and a pronounced ram bow, while the latter four exchanged the ram for a straight stem.
 Their superstructure consisted primarily of a conning tower with an open bridge atop it, along with a smaller deck house further aft.
 The ships were fitted with a pair of pole masts for signaling purposes.
 The only armor protection carried by the ships was 8 mm of steel plate on the conning tower, which was suitable only against rifle bullets and shell fragments.

 Steering was controlled via a single rudder, and they maneuvered well under most conditions, apart from shallow waters or at high speed.
 The ships handled generally well, and were considered good sea boats, but they rolled badly in a beam sea.
 They also suffered from significant yaw and heel in a quartering sea.
 Despite their small size, they were generally dry vessels.
 For Panther and Eber, their deadwood was extended to correct the tendency to lose way.

 They had a crew of 9 officers and 121 enlisted men.
 Each vessel carried a number of smaller boats, including one barge, one launch, one cutter, one yawl, and one dinghy.
 In addition, Panther and Eber each carried a second cutter, and while the Iltis-class ships operated in Chinese waters, they carried a pair of sampans as well.